esthedebeste/MOVR/README.md

 ## Instructions

+### Environment Variables

+- LOCALTESTINGENVIRONMENT: set this to T to set the url to http\://localhost/ and make db2 use config/db2creds.json

 ### The "config" folder

 This folder contains a couple of json files needed to authenticate with third-party APIs.